BlueImp78/Speedy-Gonzales-SNES-Practice-Hack/README.md

 ## Known Issues

 - When warping to stage 7-2, the player death sound effect plays.
+- Stage 7-2 plays the stage 3 music instead... for some magical reason.
 - You may run into one or two graphical glitches here and there, I did my best to prevent this but this game is pretty unstable.

 ## Special Thanks